Abhranil2003/Password-Strength-Checker/README.md

 # Password_Strength_Checker
     Author: Abhranil Poddar

 A Python-based tool to analyze the strength of passwords and provide actionable feedback for improvement.
 It checks passwords against various criteria to ensure they are secure and hard to guess.
+Also generates passwords as per users' choice.

 ---